The Red List of Trains in Japan

 475 Yes 1965-

 These seven series were developed by Japanese National Railways when major lines in Tohoku, Hokuriku and Kyushu regions were electrified.
 Since JNR adopted alternating current in these areas while direct current has been in use in major cities like Tokyo and Osaka, JNR had to develop them along with other dual-voltage EMUs like 485 series.
-The seven series had been used on various semi-express services (simply "express" since 1968) connecting Tokyo or Osaka and other cities, such as Tokiwa (Ueno - Sendai via Joban Line), Echizen (Osaka - Fukui), and Hayatomo (Nagoya - Kumamoto).
-They were also widely used on other express services in Tohoku, Hokuriku and Kyushu regions, some of which consisted of up to 13 coaches with Green Cars (first class) and buffet cars.
+The seven series had been used for various semi-express services (simply "express" after 1968) connecting Tokyo or Osaka and other cities, such as Tokiwa (Ueno - Sendai via Joban Line), Echizen (Osaka - Fukui), and Hayatomo (Nagoya - Kumamoto).
+They were also widely used for other express services in Tohoku, Hokuriku and Kyushu regions, some of which consisted of up to 13 coaches with Green Cars (first class) and buffet cars.

 However, as most express services were promoted to limited express or discontinued, almost of all carriages were reallocated to stopping services in the regions by 1985, while many Green Cars and buffet cars were scrapped.
 Since then, the seven series have been regarded as suburban trains.
 Many carriages were converted to 413 and 717 series in the 1980s.

 When JNR was privatised in 1987, 451, 453 and 455 series were allocated to JR East, 471 and 473 series were allocated to JR West, 475 series were succeeded by JR West and JR Kyushu, and 457 series were distributed to those three JRs.
 The companies reluctantly retained them for years as the series were so old and smaller capacity than other genuine suburban trains, but there was no money to replace them all at once.
-JR East, JR West and JR Kyushu withdrew all of them by 2008, 2021 and 2010, respectively.
+JR East, JR West and JR Kyushu withdrew all of them by 2008, 2021 and 2010 respectively.

 In 2021, Echigo Tokimeki Railway purchased a carriage from JR West and uses it for express trains for tourists.